bpucker/RNA-Seq_analysis/README.md

 This is a collection of scripts developed for RNA-Seq analyses.

 # reads2counts.py
 All FASTQ files in a given folder are subjected to STAR for read mapping against a given reference sequence.
 Based on a provided GFF3 file the expression of genes is quantified via featureCounts.
+This script is customized for a specific compute cluster and will most likely not work elsewhere.
+It is included for documentation purposes.

 Requirements:
 1) python 2.7